Superman (1978 film): Development

 In early 1975, Brando signed on as Jor-El with a salary of $3.7 million and 11.75% of the box office gross profits, totaling $19 million.
 He horrified Salkind by proposing in their first meeting that Jor-El appear as a suitcase or a green bagel with Brando's voice, but Donner used flattery to persuade the actor to portray Jor-El himself.
 Brando hoped to use some of his salary for a proposed 13-part Roots-style miniseries on Native Americans in the United States.
 Brando had it in his contract to complete all of his scenes in twelve days.
 He also refused to memorize his dialogue, so cue cards were compiled across the set.
 Fellow Oscar winner Hackman was cast as Lex Luthor days later.
 The filmmakers made it a priority to shoot all of Brando's and Hackman's footage "because they would be committed to other films immediately."
 Though the Salkinds felt that Puzo had written a solid story for the two-part film, they deemed his scripts as "very heavy", and so hired Robert Benton and David Newman for rewrite work.
 Benton became too busy directing The Late Show, so David's wife Leslie was brought in to help her husband finish writing duties.
-George MacDonald Fraser was later hired to do some work on the script, but he says he did little.
+George MacDonald Fraser was later hired to do another rewrite, mainly to increase Jor-El's role following Brando's casting.
+Although Fraser himself admitted that his overall contribution to the script was minimal.

 Their script was submitted in July 1976, and had a camp tone, including a cameo appearance by Telly Savalas as his Kojak character.
 The scripts for Superman and Superman II were now at over 400 pages combined.
 Pre-production started at Cinecittà Studios in Rome, with sets starting construction and flying tests being unsuccessfully experimented.
 "In Italy", producer Ilya Salkind remembered, "we lost about $2 million [on flying tests]."
 Marlon Brando found out he could not film in Italy because of a warrant out for his arrest: a sexual-obscenity charge from Last Tango in Paris.
 Production moved to England in late 1976, but Hamilton could not join because he was a tax exile.
 Hamilton left the project as he was also ill.